MORE ABOUT GREEN CORPS

 OUR BEGINNINGS: WHY DID WE START?

 Following Earth Day 1990, a wave of environmentally-minded college graduates left academia looking for a way to put their values to work.
-As is true today, the environment is the most important challenge facing our world today, and there was no shortage of graduates who were passionate and ready to contribute to the environmental movement, but they were faced with a critical challenge: How do you launch a lifetime career of environmental advocacy and impact without any real experience?
+As is true today, the environment was the most important challenge facing our world.
+There was no shortage of graduates who were passionate and ready to contribute to the environmental movement, but they were faced with a critical challenge: How do you launch a lifetime career of environmental advocacy and impact without any real experience?

 In response to that question, PIRG launched Green Corps in 1992 as a field school for environmental organizers that would soon become the nation’s premier training program for this work.
 The program gave participants a solid grounding in the skills and theory of organizing and campaigning for the environment.
 But Green Corps has always been more than a school.
 In addition to unparalleled training, Green Corps gives participants experience running real campaigns for top environmental organizations, and it even pays participants to make a difference on critical environmental issues while they learn and launch their careers.

-2022 marks 30 years of Green Corps training the next generation of environmental organizers.
+Green Corps has trained the next generation of environmental organizers since 1992.
 We’ve learned from new challenges, from weathering economic recessions and global pandemics, to evolving from landlines and fax machines to cell phones and Zoom meetings.
 Yet, the most important organizing skills haven’t changed: setting clear goals, crafting smart strategies, going where the fight is, and recruiting, recruiting, recruiting.
 As trainees and alumni, Green Corps organizers keep putting those skills to work, from campaigning for more renewable energy in states across the country, to leading the Million Solar Roofs initiative in California, to reducing deforestation across the globe.
+Check out where some of our alumni have applied their skills since graduating!

 Green Corps’ first class (1992-1993)